 - Transparent backgrounds: when there is too much transparent space on a product image, I’ve seen this result in the background becoming black (instead of white) in Google’s search results.
 I’ve seen this happen for single thumbnails, but not for the multi-image treatment.
 This could be because Google doesn’t want to display multiple images with black backgrounds (which generally don’t contrast well) in search results.

-When it comes to image thumbnails in Google Search, there is a lot to unpack with respect to receiving the multi-image treatment.
+When it comes to Google SERP image thumbnails, there is a lot to unpack with respect to receiving the multi-image treatment.
 The first step in assessing impact should be by understanding the severity of the situation, spanning from a page having a ranking issue all the way down to significant and widespread indexing issues.

 Once the situation that your site fits into is established, it’s time to start putting image thumbnail-related theories to work.
 As detailed within my research, I don’t believe Structured Data will have a direct impact on the multi-image thumbnail treatment, but could assist with the single treatment if that’s the next best source for Google.
 Putting blame on the CMS is also unlikely to be helpful, as there’s not much evidence to suggest the CMS on its own is the cause.